 A steam iron was used to inflict injury on this child.
 (Source: NYS OCFS, 2006.)

 Typical indications of unexplained head injuries include:

-In 2009, the American Academy of Pediatrics (AAP) recommended using the term abusive head trauma in place of shaken baby syndrome.
-Although the policy statement continued to recognize shaking as a potential cause of serious neurologic injury, AAP recommends the use of abusive head trauma in order to include all mechanisms of inflicted head injury, such as battering and other forms of trauma.
+In 2009, the American Academy of Pediatrics recommended using the term abusive head trauma in place of shaken baby syndrome.
+Although the policy statement continued to recognize shaking as a potential cause of serious neurologic injury, the use of abusive head trauma includes all mechanisms of inflicted head injury, such as battering and other forms of trauma.

 Source: Fingarson & Pierce, 2012.

 Careful assessment of a child’s behavior may also indicate physical abuse, even in the absence of obvious physical injury.
 Behavioral indicators of physical abuse include the following: